christinasc/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 11: January 14, 2016
-**Today's Progress**:
+**Today's Progress**: make mini python script to simplify checking for 100days in to a single line.
+Make future integration with slack to enable log update via slackbot command in claudia.js

 ### Day 10: January 13, 2016
 **Today's Progress**:  get slack delayed command to work.
-Figure out how to get webhooks to work with slackbot .
+Figure out how to get webhooks to work with slackbot.
 Discovered AWS workshop on serverless chatbots.
 Forking and working with this integration. hopefuly this will help me figure out how webhooks work as so far they are confusing.

 ### Day 9: January 12, 2016